 Positioning/room set up

-The fluoroscopy table should be able to accomodate a special commode for the purpose of receiving evacuated rectal barium
+The fluoroscopy table should be able to accommodate a special commode for the purpose of receiving evacuated rectal barium.

 - patient is first in left lateral decubitus position

-- barium may be mixed with breadcrumbs to form a solution with stool-like consistency (neostool)
+- barium may be mixed with breadcrumbs, cornflour or porridge powder to form a solution with stool-like consistency (neostool)

 - if the patient has an urge to defecate, the instillation of contrast can cease